15 Signs of a Clingy Partner

 2. Expecting immediate responses

 Wanting your partner to respond to your messages as soon as possible is only natural, especially when you’re excited to hear from them.
-However, one of the signs of being clingy is when your partner expects you to respond almost immediately.
+However, one of the signs of a clingy partner is when your partner expects you to respond almost immediately.

 So, they don’t take it too well if five, ten, or fifteen minutes go by without a response from you.
 They may end up sending you multiple consecutive messages or calling numerous times in a short period.